tkotosz/BehatMagento2Extension/docs/guide/quickstart.rst

  - The ``application`` suite uses the Behat Magento 2 service container
  - The Behat Context dependencies are autowired

-For more detailed information see the `configuration section of this documentation </guide/configuration>`_.
+For more detailed information see the :doc:`configuration section of this documentation </guide/configuration>`.

 4. Create a feature file in ``features/bootstrap/my_feature.feature``